Jaat (film): Plot

 Ranatunga sends his men after the passenger and the cops, and in the ensuing chase through a deserted village, one of them, Divi, is fatally stabbed.
 The passenger learns from an old woman in the village about Ranatunga's evil deeds, and how he killed innocent men with full support from the local corrupt police officers, including the Chief Inspector C.H.
 Sunil Kumar.
 The passenger vows to kill Ranatunga, but first visits the police station to make a complaint.
 The corrupt police officers humiliate the female cops, led on by Sunil.
 The passenger is then captured by Sunil and held shackled until Somulu arrives to kill him.
 One of the prisoner recognizes him as "Bulldozer", who infiltrated Dhaka Central Jail in Bangladesh and eliminated criminals.

-The passenger regains his consciousness, and he, with the help of Lakshmi and her team, execute Sunil and the corrupt police officiers including Somulu.
+The passenger regains his consciousness, and he, with the help of Lakshmi and her team, execute Sunil and the corrupt police officers including Somulu.
 In the meantime, Sathya Moorthy discovers that Ranatunga is none other than international terrorist Muthuvel Karikalan, the former Deputy Commander of the Jaffna Tiger Force (JTF).
 When Sathya Moorthy demands support to capture Ranatunga, the passenger, revealed to be Brigadier Baldev Pratap Singh of the Jat Regiment, is enlisted for the task.
-He arrives at the spot where the villagers are captured and fighting off Ranatunga's men.
-Baldev then eliminates all of Ranatunga's men and kills Ranatunga by hanging him, with the villagers doing the deed.
+He arrives at the spot where the villagers are captured and fights off Ranatunga's men.
+Baldev then eliminates all of Ranatunga's men and kills Ranatunga by having the villagers hang him.
 Bharathi commits suicide when Vijaya Lakshmi and her team arrive to arrest her.
 Satya Moorthy informs the President that the task is complete, while Baldev departs in an army helicopter with a promise that he will return again if trouble should arise.